 Binoculars – These are really helpful to see much of the wildlife in the forest.
 8 X 40 are the best to bring.

-Camera – You will have lots of opportunities to take pictures but please bring a waterproof carrying case or zip lock bag for the camera.
+Camera – You will have lots of opportunities to take pictures but please bring a waterproof carrying case, zip lock bag, or dry sack for the camera.

 For the forest you should bring clothes that you don’t mind getting dirty!
-Synthetic (wicking) fabric is the best as it is quick drying, but cotton is kinder to the skin.
+Synthetic (wicking) fabric is the best as it is quick drying.
 Don’t forget to buy your Opwall t-shirt from here!

-Flip flops/sandals – 1 pair.
-Anything that allows your feet to air out during the evening.
+Crocs/sandals/flip flops/ – Anything that is comfortable to wear around camp and allows your feet to air out during the evening.

 Swim suit/board shorts – There is a pool at the hotel in Georgetown.

-Although every expedition will have its own medical supplies, and medical teams on site, you MUST carry your own personal medical kit
+Although every expedition will have its own medical supplies, and medical teams on site, you should carry your own personal medical kit